FabricLabs/fabric/whitepaper.md

 for the accumulation of trust over time without requiring a central coordinator.

 ### 1.1.
 Bitcoin
-Bitcoin was introduced by Satoshi Nakamoto in 2008 as an alternative fiat currency, and has since garnered international attention as a catalyst for significant economic change.
+Bitcoin was introduced by Satoshi Nakamoto in 2008 as an alternative to fiat currency, and has since garnered international attention as a catalyst for significant economic change.
 By replacing the role of a central bank in the issuance of money, it sets the foundation for a new market structure, one backed by thermodynamic assurances and cryptographic guarantees.
 These newly